deephyper/benchmark/lib/DTLZ/README.md

 # Modified Multiobjective DTLZ Test Suite

+✅ **Benchmark ready to be used.**

 This module contains objective function implementations of the DTLZ test suite, derived from the implementations in [ParMOO](https://github.com/parmoo/parmoo).

 ------------------------------------------------------------------------------

-For further references, the DTLZ test suite was originally proposed in:
+For further reference, the DTLZ test suite was originally proposed in:

     Deb, Thiele, Laumanns, and Zitzler.
 "Scalable test problems for evolutionary multiobjective optimization" in Evolutionary Multiobjective